-Nine Ways Covid-19 has Impacted The Fashion Industry
+Nine Ways Covid-19 has Impacted The Industrial Fashion

-1. How the pandemic has affected the fashion industry
+1. How the pandemic has affected the Industrial Fashion

-Despite some of the more serious lockdowns being eased (or even lifted in some instances, such as in France), the Covid-19pandemic continues to spread, and the fashion industry's fate remains uncertain.
+Despite some of the more serious lockdowns being eased (or even lifted in some instances, such as in France), the Covid-19pandemic continues to spread, and the Industrial Fashion fate remains uncertain.

-Here are all the ways the fashion industry is responding to the coronavirus disease, from the potential humanitarian disaster in Bangladesh to billions of pounds donated by luxury fashion brands.
+Here are all the ways the Industrial Fashion is responding to the coronavirus disease, from the potential humanitarian disaster in Bangladesh to billions of pounds donated by luxury fashion brands.